 - Women complain that men who earned their love become risk-averse?

-This one left me baffled.
+Not really a “con”, but this one left me baffled.

 Many women complain that once men have earned their love, they become risk averse.